 Throw in Gunns as the previous owner; ongoing negotiations with Forestry Tasmania and The Peace Talks and you have the makings of a blockbuster drama.
 But we’re not giving an opinion about the state of the Tasmanian forest industry.
 And we’re certainly not predicting whether or not Triabunna will become the tourism mecca of the east coast if the eco-tourism resort development goes ahead.

-We let Reverend Ross Ellwood know about the Buckland Church article we published, just to be polite.
-He gave us his blessings (seriously!) and also asked us to publish a little something about the Triabunna church.
-He did invite us to widen our protocol of religious conduct (a cheeky quote taken from the Buckland article) and visit another church with beautiful stained glass windows ourselves.
-But in the meantime, because we don’t want this cousin getting jealous of the Buckland church, we bring you the information and photos supplied straight from the Rector himself.
+Reverend Ross Ellwood read our Buckland Church article.
+He sent us his blessings and asked us to publish a little something about the Triabunna church too.
+He invited us us to widen our protocol of religious conduct (a cheeky quote taken from the Buckland article) and visit another church with beautiful stained glass windows ourselves.
+But in the meantime (because we don’t want this cousin getting jealous of the Buckland church) we bring you information and photos supplied straight from the Rector himself.

 St. Mary’s Triabunna Church

 by Reverend Ross Ellwood

 St. Mary’s Anglican Church was completed in Triabunna 1883.
 It was built from local sandstone from the Okehampton quarry and contains one of only three stone altars in Anglican churches in Australia.

 This and the Baptismal Font were crafted by local craftsman, Mr. Richards (now buried in the Triabunna Church Cemetery).

 Over the last three years St. Mary’s has had major renovation moving the Altar forward from against the rear wall of the Sanctuary so it can be used.
 The Font has also been moved from the back, with the main doors being adjusted to swing out instead of in, to create a welcoming entrance to the Triabunna Church.